renuo/renuo-upload-doc/how_it_works.md

 In a second version it can be rewritten in any language, because the application is that small.

 ###Renuo Thumbs Proxy
 Renuo Thumbs Proxy is a python flask app.
-The application connects Cloudfront with Renuo-Thumbor.
+The application stands between Cloudfront and Renuo-Thumbor.
 The app is needed to generate the correct signed URL for Renuo-Thumbor.
 Why a python flask app? -Because it's a good chance to try something new.
 When it wouldn't work well it can be rewritten in any language, because the app is that small.